Amsterdam/design-system/documentation/code-reviews.md

 ### Approve the PR

-If you have no feedback or only comments for which you expect that further exchange is not necessary, you approve the PR (‘Approve’).

-A PR will only merge if automatic tests reveal no errors, all comments have been resolved, and enough reviewers have approved the PR.
+One of the maintainers approves the pull request if it meets the requirements.
+Static analysis must not reveal errors, all comments have been resolved, and enough reviewers have approved.
 Make sure there is no unnecessary waiting.